iamricard/ts-proto/README.markdown

 - With `--ts_proto_opt=useJsonWireFormat=true`, the generated code will reflect the JSON representation of Protobuf messages.

   Requires `onlyTypes=true`.
 Implies `useDate=string` and `stringEnums=true`.
 This option is to generate types that can be directly used with marshalling/unmarshalling Protobuf messages serialized as JSON.
   You may also want to set `useOptionals=all`, as gRPC gateways are not required to send default value for scalar values.

 - With `--ts_proto_opt=useNumericEnumForJson=true`, the JSON converter (`toJSON`) will encode enum values as int, rather than a string literal.

 - With `--ts_proto_opt=initializeFieldsAsUndefined=false`, all optional field initializers will be omited from the generated base instances.
+- With `--ts_proto_opt=M=./google/protobuf/empty=./google3/protobuf/empty`, ('M' means 'importMapping', similar to protoc-gen-go), the generated code import path for `google/protobuf/empty.ts` will reflect the overridden value.

 ### NestJS Support